Ben Ezra Synagogue: A Historic Gem in the Heart of Old Cairo

 The Ark and Sacred Scrolls

-The heikhal, positioned along the eastern wall, is ornately carved and once held Torah scrolls that were revered by the local Jewish community.
-Though these scrolls have since been removed, the ark remains a key focal point of the synagogue’s interior.
+The ornately carved heikhal once contained Torah scrolls revered by the Jewish community.
+Though the scrolls have been relocated, the ark remains one of the most captivating features of the synagogue.

 The Cairo Geniza – A Treasure Trove of Jewish History